 Watch them in order, as there’s an escalation of detail.
-‘Executive Action’ is a lean and mean play-by-play of how the conspiracy to murder Kennedy developed.
+‘Executive Action’ is a lean and mean play-by-play of how the conspiracy to murder the President developed.
 It is a brilliant, brutal film.
 You have probably not heard of it, because it was barely publicised!
 Maybe too close to the truth.
 It’s a stripped-down, bare-bones version of the story that avoids explicitly bringing in LBJ or the CIA and many points are left deliberately vague or are inaccurate, but they were dealing with what they knew then in 1973 and from what they had at the time it is incredibly well done and has the feel of a docu-drama.
 Burt Lancaster plays a William Harvey-type figure, with crime movie legend Robert Ryan as the Allan Dulles-esque behind the scenes kingpin and Will Geer as the Murchison-style oil tycoon.

 Then there’s the two docos.
 The world of Kennedy documentaries is a vast quagmire with an almost endless number of films purporting to reveal new secrets or show some new perspective.
 An exhaustive survey of them would take a lifetime.
 However watching these two gives you what you need to know.
 The first was made during the ‘second generation’ investigation, by the House Select Committee on Assassinations in 1978, that concluded that there was, after all, a conspiracy to kill Kennedy and more than one person had been involved in the shooting.
 Like the report, that exposed the 1964 Warren Commission as having been a whitewash (that in fact to a considerable extent the Warren Commissioners themselves were the killers!) the doc is incisive and devastating in blowing the murderers’ crude deception apart.